you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

   // or also more universal and little slower variant of minBy const minBy = (collection, key) => {
-    // slower becouse need to create a lambda function for each call... const select = (a, b) => a[key] <= b[key] ? a : b
+    // slower because need to create a lambda function for each call... const select = (a, b) => a[key] <= b[key] ? a : b
     return collection.reduce(select, {})
   }

-  console.log(minBy(data))
+  console.log(minBy(data, 'value'))
   // output: { value: 2 }
   ```